 Fertilized eggs become oyster larvae.

-Larvae at the NJAIC are raised in filtered, sterilized seawater so microalgae must be added daily as food.
+Larvae at the AIC are raised in filtered, sterilized seawater so microalgae must be added daily as food.

 Larval tanks are drained every two days.
 The water is drained through filter screens that retain the larvae, which are observed for condition, counted, and measured, before being returned to the larval tanks with food and clean water.

-After about two weeks, larvae are ready to metamorphose (change) into "spat", or juvenile oysters.
+After about two weeks, larvae are ready to metamorphose, or change, into "spat", or juvenile oysters.

 In nature, larvae attach to a solid surface such as an adult oyster shell.
-At the NJAIC, the larvae metamorphose without attaching, yielding individual oysters ("singles") that are ideal for the half-shell market.
+At the AIC, the larvae metamorphose without attaching ("cultchless"), yielding individual oysters ("singles") that are ideal for the half-shell market.

-Newly-metamorphosed oysters are barely visible and are raised in filtered seawater in "downwellers", where they are fed cultured algae and grown to a more manageable size.
+Newly-metamorphosed oysters are barely visible to the naked eye and are raised in filtered seawater in "downwellers," where they are fed cultured algae and grown to a more manageable size.
 After about two weeks, they are moved to "upwellers" in raw seawater and feed on whatever food is naturally available.